smarthomerocks/TinyOWC/README.md

 home/tiny-owc/command/d891
 ```

-It currently supports two operations, "setSensor" to configure a sensor, and "getStatus" to force a device to push its current status.
+It currently supports one operation, "setSensor", to configure a sensor.
 The payload is a UTF-8 formatted JSON-document.

 **setSensor** example:
 ```